 The best place to source the ingredients for your homemade dog food depends on the recipe you follow.
 A good recipe will have a variety of ingredients, including both animal- and plant-derived products.
 Many will also include supplements and oils if needed.

 The key principle when you shop for your dog's food is to get the best ingredients you can buy.
 They don't have to be "natural" or "organic", but they should be in good condition, within the sell- or use-by date, and fit for human consumption (even if it's something you wouldn't actually want to eat!).

 If it all seems like too much trouble, you can always compromise and buy a pre-prepared "homemade" dog food from a reputable supplier.
-Clearly such products are not homemade, but they are made from fresh, mixed ingredients and packaged in sealed containers to keep them in a fresh condition until feeding.
+Clearly, such products are not homemade, but they are made from fresh, mixed ingredients and packaged in sealed containers to keep them in a fresh condition until feeding.
 It's a halfway house between real home preparation and generic canned food.
-Hill's Science Diet, Royal Canin, Eukanuba, Orijen, Canidae, Iams, and others are all well-known brands which have products that fit this description.
+Hill's Science Diet, Royal Canin, Eukanuba, Orijen, Canidae, Iams, and others are all well-known brands that have products that fit this description.

 2. Follow the Recipe Carefully

 Once you've gone to the trouble to find a trustworthy, complete, and well-balanced dog food recipe and sourced the best products you can afford, don't make changes or swap out similar ingredients.
 If you do, you could compromise your dog's health.
 Poultry prepared with and without the skin, or different vegetable oils, for example, have different nutritional values.
 You should also stick to the recipe's recommended quantities to avoid loading your dog's food with too many calories.

 3. Check Your Dog Food Recipe's Measures